ryomoro/STORES_payment_sdk_ios/README_en.md

 You can use a transaction ID to bring up its detail view.
 The view can contain a refund button if refunding should be allowed.

-The refund button will be hidden in the following cases:
+The refund button will be disabled in the following cases:

 * `allowRefunding:NO` was passed
 * You are logged in with a staff account (only owners and managers can refund)
 * The transaction is already refunded

+Refunding is not allowed for transactions 60 days and older.
+Attemping to refund such a transaction results in an error alert being shown.

 ### Objective-C